FAQsUpdatedMonday December 7, 2020 byDonnie Snyder.

-A: NWYB & SB offers competitive and non-competitive baseball leagues for ages 3-16, and competitive fastpitch softball for girls ages 7-16.
+A: NWYB & SB offers baseball leagues for ages 3-15, and competitive fastpitch softball for girls ages 7-16.
 Please visit our Baseball, Softball, and Advanced Baseball tabs on the home page for a detailed list of divisions offered by NWYB & SB.
-Age to determine what division the player is eligible for is calculated using “League Age” guidelines (see league age FAQ below or in our Downloadable Forms and Files tab on the home page).
+Age to determine what division the player is eligible for is calculated using “League Age” guidelines (see league age FAQ below, our Leagie Age Chart, and the Downloadable Forms tab on the home page).
 Competitive leagues are for players with advanced skills, and the non-competitive leagues are for instructional purposes.
-Rules for competitive and non-competitive leagues are based on Cal Ripken, Babe Ruth, and Dizzy Dean guidelines, with modifications for the instructional leagues.
+Rules for competitive and non-competitive leagues are based on Cal Ripken and Babe Ruth, with modifications for the instructional leagues.

 Q: What is “League Age?”